 You can also export the animation directly from Photoshop as a video by clicking File > Export > Render Video.

 Awesome Work, You're Done!

 As you can see in this tutorial, we can get unlimited variations of glitch effects by combining them using different types of distortion.
-Check out other Envato Tuts+ tutorials on glitch effects for more inspiration.
+Check out other Envato Tuts+ tutorials on glitch effects and GIFs for more inspiration.

 If you follow this tutorial, don't forget to share your final result in the comment section below.
 I'd love to see it.